Have you long had dreams of becoming a hotelier? If so, you're on the right page.

 - Creating, in the end, a professional document, formatted, and ready to be sent to your bank.

-If you are interested in giving our online software a shot, you can try it for free by signing up here.
+If you are interested in giving our online software a shot, you can try it for free by signing up to The Business Plan Shop today.

 8. Securing the funding needed to open your hotel

-Once the business plan for your hotel has been drafted up, the last step is to secure the funding required to launch your business.
+Once the business plan for your hotel has been drafted up, the last step is to secure the funding required to open a hotel.

 Opening a hotel without any money is difficult, but with the tricks, it's not impossible.
 To find out more about funding options available, check out our guide on how to take over a hotel with no money.